-Advantages of Cookie
+Advantages & Disadvantages of Cookies

 - A cookie can be configured easily.

-- Using cookies it can be used to store session information like pages or threads etc.
+- Using cookies, it can be used to store session information like pages or threads etc.

-- Cookies once stored could be used later also without creating cookies.
+- Cookies, once stored, could be used later also without creating cookies.

 - Based on user preferences, cookies could be used to show similar types of advertisements to a user.